Ricardo Valiño

 Ricardo Alfredo Valiño (born 2 January 1971 in Buenos Aires) is an Argentine football coach.
+He was most recently the manager of the Venezuela national under-20 team.

 Career

-Ricardo Valiño who never played professional football, started his career assisting Gabriel Orlando Rodriguez during his coaching stay with the academies of San Lorenzo, River Plate and Vélez Sarsfield.
+Valiño who never played professional football, started his career assisting Gabriel Orlando Rodriguez during his coaching stay with the academies of San Lorenzo, River Plate and Vélez Sarsfield.

 He arrived at Venados at 2011, where he stayed until 2014, with a total of 104 games coached.

 Since May 2014, started coaching BUAP.
 He was sacked in April 2016, after coaching a total of 80 games.

 In April 2016 he was announced as new coach of Puebla of Liga MX.

-On April 25, 2017, he was appointed manager of Celaya.
-On July 4, 2018, he was dismissed from the position after failing to obtain the requested results.
+On 25 April 2017, he was appointed manager of Celaya.
+On 4 July 2018, he was dismissed from the position after failing to obtain the requested results.

-On October 4, 2018 he was appointed as Manager of the Club Atlético Zacatepec.
+On 4 October 2018, he was appointed as Manager of the Club Atlético Zacatepec.
 In December 2019, he was runner-up in the Torneo Apertura 2019.
-On June 26, 2020, the transfer of Club Atlético Zacatepec to Morelia was announced, the team was renamed Atlético Morelia and Valiño continued with his position in the new team.
+On 26 June 2020, the transfer of Club Atlético Zacatepec to Morelia was announced, the team was renamed Atlético Morelia and Valiño continued with his position in the new team.

-On March 14, 2023, was announced by the Venezuelan Football Federation as head coach of the venezuelan national teams U-20 and U-23 and internal head coach of the U-17 team to the South American U-17 Championship.
+On 14 March 2023, was announced by the Venezuelan Football Federation as head coach of the Venezuelan national teams U-20 and U-23 and internal head coach of the U-17 team to the South American U-17 Championship.